 READ THE FULL ARTICLE HERE

 - The Peripheral Nervous System (PNS)

-This is made up of all the other nerves that branch out from the CNS to the rest of the body.
+This comprises all the other nerves that branch out from the CNS to the rest of the body.

-While the main function of the system is to pick up and pass on messages from one part of the body to another.
-Also, the messages consist of tiny electrical impulses are called nerve impulses.
+While the system’s main function is to pick up and pass on messages from one part of the body to another, the messages consist of tiny electrical impulses are called nerve impulses.

 Summary of the nerve impulse

 - Nerves are the cords that link your sense organs to your brain, i.e., take messages to your brain.

 - Brain à (Motor Nerve) à Muscle